lmorg/murex/docs/events/onpreview.md

 ## Event Return

-Event return, `$EVENT_RETURN`, is a special variable that stores a writable structure to return back to the event caller.
+`$EVENT_RETURN`, is a special variable that stores a writable structure to return back to the event caller.

-The `$EVENT_RETURN` values available to `onPreview` are:
+The `$EVENT_RETURN` values available for this event are:

 ```
 {